 - Click Network.
-If required, clear the Obtain an IP Address from DHCP selection and provide the static address.
+If required, clear the Obtain an IP Address from DHCP selection and enter the static address.

 - (Optional) Enter VLAN, Static Routing, Proxy information.

-- From the Administration menu, click Registration and provide the activation token.
+- From the Administration menu, click Registration and enter the activation token.

 app.opsramp.com) and click Activate.